Research and Advances

 Brain Tumor Diagnosis and Treatment Using Nanotechnology

-We use nanotechnology to study the molecules (small biological particles) that we can deliver to brain tumors to successfully diagnose and treat this difficult cancer.
+At Seattle Children's Hospital, we use nanotechnology to study the molecules (small biological particles) that we can deliver to brain tumors to successfully diagnose and treat this difficult cancer.

 Dr. Richard G. Ellenbogen and his colleagues at University of Washington Medicine and the Fred Hutchinson Cancer Research Center are studying ways to improve brain-imaging techniques with an emphasis on more clearly distinguishing normal brain tissue from abnormal tumor tissue.
-These images will help neurosurgeons operate on the brain more safely.
+These resulting images will help neurosurgeons operate on the brain more safely.